DNN-Connect/razor-blade/readme.md

 <img src="assets/razor-blade-logo.png" width="100%">

-# Razor Blade v0.1 beta
+# Razor Blade v1.0 stable

 A library of common functions for Razor, to lighten Razor templates and make work easier.